What Is Stage 4 Mesothelioma?

 What Are the Symptoms of Stage 4 Mesothelioma?

-Stage 4 mesothelioma symptoms can include pain, fatigue and fever.
-Some patients have few symptoms, which can be vague and mimic common signs of other cancers.
+Stage 4 mesothelioma cancer symptoms can include pain, fatigue and fever.
+You may have few symptoms, which can be vague and mimic common signs of other cancers.
 Some symptoms appear where the cancer has spread, including the liver, kidneys and spleen.

 You may feel generally unwell and need help moving around.
 Physical changes may affect your hormone levels and leave you with low energy or feeling depressed.
 Always seek mental health resources when needed.